Flag of New South Wales: Redesign proposal

 In the mid-1990s, a series of proposals to redesign the New South Wales state flag emerged, gaining significant public attention in the lead-up to the 2000 Sydney Olympics.
 The initiative, originally promoted by the Sydney Morning Herald in November 1996, aimed to address the perceived disconnect between the existing flag and the state's identity.
 The Herald argued that the flag designed served "a British rather than a NSW purpose" and failed to resonate with modern New South Wales' cultural identity and heritage.

 In November 1996, two alternative flag designs were unveiled and displayed prominently to gauge public interest.
 One was inspired by the design of the Canadian flag, whilst the other included a Southern Cross.
 Both designs incorporated the Waratah.

 Advocates of the redesign included former premiers, political leaders from both the Liberal and Labor parties, the Lord Mayor of Sydney, and notable sports figures.
 Supporters argued that a new flag would better reflect the state's evolving cultural and social identity, particularly as Sydney prepared to host the Olympics—a global showcase of the state's heritage.

 However, the proposals also faced criticism.
-Traditionalists expressed concern that altering the flag might undermine historical continuity, while others feared it signaled an imminent move towards republicanism.
+Traditionalists expressed concern that altering the flag would undermine historical continuity, while others feared it signalled an imminent move towards republicanism.
 A 1996 Herald AGB-McNair poll revealed that only 12% of New South Wales residents could accurately describe the existing flag, highlighting a potential lack of public attachment to its symbols.

 In response to the debate, proponents suggested introducing legislation to authorize a public referendum on the flag redesign, potentially aligning the vote with the 1999 state election.
 This timeline would allow for extensive public discussion before a new flag could be adopted ahead of the 2000 Olympics.
 Despite the momentum, the proposal ultimately did not progress beyond the discussion phase.